-What we will do: How this is evidenced: Openness - ensure an open culture through demonstrating, documenting and communicating the council's commitment to openness. - make decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
-The presumption is for Council Constitution Freedom of Information Act Council's website openness.
-If that is not the case, we will look to provide a justification for the reasoning for keeping a decision confidential.
-Corporate StrategyRibble Valley Citizens Panel - provide clear reasoning and evidence for decisions in both public records and explanations to stakeholders and be explicit about the criteria, rationale and considerations used.
-In due course, we will ensure that the impact and consequences of those decisions are clear Reports and Minutes of Meetings are held on the Council's website.
-Standing Orders - use formal and informal consultation and engagement to determine the most appropriate and effective interventions/courses of action.
-Community StrategyCommunications Strategy Engaging comprehensively with institutional stakeholders: effectively engage with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably. develop formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved Ribble Valley Citizens Panel Community Strategy Financial Regulations Communications Strategy more effectively ensure that partnerships are based on: trust a shared commitment to change a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit. and that the added value of partitership working is explicit.
+What we will do: How this is evidenced: Openness Council Constitution - ensure an open culture through demonstrating, documenting Freedom of Information and communicating the council's commitment to openness.
+Act - make decisions that are open about actions, plans, resource Council's website use, forecasts, outputs and outcomes.
+The presumption is for Corporate Strategy openness.
+If that is not the case, we will look to provide a justification for the reasoning for keeping a decision confidential. • Ribble Valley Citizens Panel - provide clear reasoning and evidence for decisions in both public records and explanations to stakeholders and be explicit Reports and Minutes of about the criteria, rationale and considerations used.
+In due Meetings are held on course, we will ensure that the impact and consequences of the Council's website. those decisions are clear Standing Orders - use formal and informal consultation and engagement to Community Strategy determine the most appropriate and effective interventions/ courses of action.
+Communications Strategy Engaging comprehensively with institutional stakeholders: Ribble Valley Citizens Panel - effectively engage with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each Community Strategy stakeholder relationship are clear so that outcomes are Financial Regulations achieved successfully and sustainably.
+Communications - develop formal and informal partnerships to allow for Strategy resources to be used more efficiently and outcomes achieved more effectively. - ensure that partnerships are based on: trust a shared commitment to change a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.